SunnySuite/Sunny.jl/docs/src/structure-factor.md

 Calculating the dynamical structure factor with linear [`SpinWaveTheory`](@ref) is relatively straightforward and efficient.
-In the traditional approach, quantum spin operators are expressed as Holstein-Primakoff bosons, and dynamical correlations can be calculated to leading order in inverse powers of the quantum spin-$s$.
-Sunny also supports a multi-flavor boson generalization of this theory, which can offer more accurate treatment of multipolar spin fluctuations.
-[`SpinWaveTheorySpiral`](@ref) is a variant of `SpinWaveTheory` that supports generalized spiral order, with possibly incommensurate propagation wavevectors.
-Finally, the experimental module [`SpinWaveTheoryKPM`](@ref) implements [spin wave calculations using the kernel polynomial method](https://arxiv.org/abs/2312.0834).
-In this approach, the computational cost scales linearly in the magnetic cell size.
-Motivation for studying systems with large magnetic cells include systems with long-wavelength structures, or systems with quenched chemical disorder.
+In the traditional approach, quantum spin operators are expressed with Holstein-Primakoff bosons, and dynamical correlations are calculated to leading order in inverse powers of the quantum spin-$s$.
+For systems constructed with `mode = :SUN`, Sunny automatically switches to a multi-flavor boson variant of spin wave theory, which can offer more accurate treatment of multipolar spin fluctuations.
+Use [`SpinWaveTheorySpiral`](@ref) to study generalized spiral phases, which allow for an incommensurate propagation wavevector.
+The experimental module [`SpinWaveTheoryKPM`](@ref) implements [spin wave calculations using the kernel polynomial method](https://arxiv.org/abs/2312.0834).
+In the KPM approach, the computational cost scales linearly in the magnetic cell size.
+It can be useful for studying systems with large magnetic cells include systems with long-wavelength structures, or systems with quenched chemical disorder.

 ## Calculations with classical spin dynamics